luigifreda/pyslam/README.md

 * Kornia 0.7.3
 * Rerun

-If you run into troubles or performance issues, check this [TROUBLESHOOTING](./TROUBLESHOOTING.md) file.
+If you encounter any issues or performance problems, refer to the [TROUBLESHOOTING](./TROUBLESHOOTING.md) file for assistance.

 ### Ubuntu